akashacms/epub-guide/documents/2-installation.html.md

 title: Installing the AkashaEPUB toolchain
 ---

 As we said in the previous chapter, AkashaEPUB is geek-friendly software.
 It's use means editing with a programmers text editor to write the Markdown, and running command-line programs to render your electronic book as EPUB.
 The model is familiar to anybody who writes code.
-You won't have a WYSIWYG experience with AkashaEPUB.
-The closest is the 2 minutes or so it takes to render the EPUB and open it in an EPUB reader.
+The closest to a WYSIWYG experience with AkashaEPUB is that some Markdown editors offer a pseudo-WYSIWYG experience.
+Even that wouldn't show you how AkashaEPUB will end up rendering the page.

 Bottom line is it's helpful if you're familiar with the sort of tools used by software developers.